This post might contain affiliate links that give us commission upon purchase. This does not change the price for you.

 There are some cheap alternatives out there that accept Danish companies as customers – and they are usually much cheaper than the Danish banks.

-One option is to go for Revolut Business, where you can get a bank account for your company for 0 to 850 DKK per month, and you do not have to pay an opening fee nor a fee for the card.
+One option is to go for Revolut Business, where you can get a bank account for your company for 0 to 850 DKK per month (minimum 85 DKK per month since May 2024), and you do not have to pay an opening fee nor a fee for the card.
 Revolut is a known player on the market, and they tend to accept some companies that are not accepted by traditional banks.

 Another option is Wise Business (formerly known as TransferWise).
 They used to provide absolutely free bank accounts for companies, but now they charge 375 DKK for opening the account, but you do not have to pay any monthly fees for the account nor the card.
 It is a viable solution that many Danish companies are using.